CrudMaster92/PokemonGPT/README.md

    - Test the assistant in various battle scenarios.
    - Iterate on the LLM prompt and logic for better decision making.
    - Fix options page to handle a temperature value of 0.

+8. **Expand battle state reporting.** *(completed)*
+   - Parse the full team roster at battle start.
+   - Track HP percentages and status for active Pokémon each turn.
+   - Send this richer state information to the language model.

 Contributions should update this task list as work progresses.